Mike Bundlie: Music producing

+The Tesla charity concert also included the March 11 debut album release for 11 year old piano prodigy Bowie Bundlie, entitled "This goes to 11" which was produced by Bundlie and top selling pianist Jim Wilson with eleven instrumental piano songs including four originals by the artist.

 In December 2020, Bundlie produced and mastered the album "Snow" by Bethany Joy Lenz of One Tree Hill fame.
 It featured six holiday songs including four originals by Bethany Joy.
 The album was released under Poets Road Records and was Top 10 on the iTunes Christmas Charts and Top 50 on the Overall Albums Charts.

 Following up on the success of 2020, Bundlie produced the first Christmas album for singer Pia Toscano entitled "Christmas with You" with six songs including classics White Christmas, "Baby It's Cold Outside" featuring Broadway artist Erich Bergen, "O Holy Night", "Jingle Bell Rock", "Ave Maria" and the breakthrough original "Fall All Over Again" written by Denise Bradley.
 The album reached Top 10 on the iTunes News Christmas Charts.

 Chocolate

-In 2021, Bundlie founded artisan chocolate house ChocoLab with partners Sergio Petrina and Jonathan Clough.
+In 2021, Bundlie founded artisan chocolate house ChocoLab with two partners.
 The company produces high end chocolate bars in collaboration with well known celebrities and brands.

 Charity

 Bundlie actively assists a variety of charities.
+Currently he is actively involved in supporting the band First Day of School in their charity through music mission supporting a variety of kid-centric charities as seen on the Kelly Clarkson show.
 In 2019, he was awarded his second Kiwanis award by the Kiwanis Club of Burbank.